 Gerard Pique has slammed the damage Jose Mourinho inflicted on the Spain dressing room as a result of the fierce nature of Clasico encounters during his time in charge of Real Madrid.

-The Portuguese coach left Blancos after a controversy-ridden final year in charge and has in recent weeks been roundly criticised by Barcelona personnel for the venomous atmosphere he created in La Liga.
+The Portuguese coach left the Blancos after a controversy-ridden final year in charge and has in recent weeks been roundly criticized by Barcelona personnel for the venomous atmosphere he created in La Liga.

 Barcelona claimed the Liga crown in Mourinho's first season in charge at the Santiago Bernabeu and handed out a 5-0 beating to los Blancos at Camp Nou that same term and Pique feels the Catalans' dominance played a part in the ill-feeling between the sides.

 "It got to the point where I think we were quite superior to Real Madrid and we were winning lots of trophies," the former Manchester United center half said.
 "He tried to take the game off the field of play and I think he acted like that because he felt inferior to Barcelona, but at the end of the day the pitch is where things happen.
 Everything else just creates a bad vibe and generates things which aren't good for the national team or for this sport."